nieldw/Anagrams/README.md

 ### Implementation
-The assignment requires you provide implementations to three interfaces: `WordList`, which must read the contents of the dictionary file and return a list of strings, `AnagramCounter`, which must determine the number of anagrams for each word length, and `AnagramPrinter`, which is responsible for the output to `System.out`.
+The assignment requires you provide implementations to three interfaces: `WordList`, which must read the contents of the dictionary file and return a list of strings, `AnagramCounter`, which must determine the number of anagrams for each word length, and `AnagramPrinter`, which is responsible for printing the output to `System.out`.
 Provide your implementations to the `AnagramCalculator` instantiated in `Main`.
 All of these classes can be found already in the `src\main\java` directory.
 You are free to design each implementation as you choose, and may use as many or few collaborating classes as you choose.
 You are encouraged to include unit tests.